kdari/mono/themes/plugins/shareaholic/readme.txt

 * Enhancement: Improved reliability of Related Content App for cases where the WordPress install is located in a subdirectory or subpath

 = 7.6.0.5 =
-* Enhancement: Modified curl multi to conserve on cpu usage for server side share counts
+* Enhancement: Modified curl multi to conserve cpu usage for Share Count Proxy
-* Enhancement: Added garbage collection cron job to clean up expired server side share count transient cache
+* Enhancement: Added garbage collection cron job to clean up expired Share Count Proxy transient cache

 = 7.6.0.4 =
 * Bugfix: fixed Share Buttons not generating links for posts in index and category pages
-* Enhancement: implemented debugging mode for server side share counts
+* Enhancement: implemented debugging mode for Share Count Proxy

 = 7.6.0.3 =
 * Bugfix: fixed Share Buttons not grabbing correct content when placed in the sidebar